imwithsam/imwithsam.github.io/_posts/2015-6-6-How-to-Learn-Effectively.md

 to learn and retain information better when they break up their learning, traditionally into 25 minute segments with 5 minute breaks in between.
 That is about the extent to which the [Pomodoro Technique](http://pomodorotechnique.com/) is used at Turing.
-There was little mandate on how to effectively utilize these breaks.
+There is little mandate on how to effectively utilize these breaks.

 One of my classmates, [Justin Holzmann](http://www.justinholzmann.com/), and I